 Be Safe Along The Coast

-Therefore our advice, as ever, is to stay away from the cliffs at all times and to be vigilant, particularly for mud flows that may extend across the beaches and falling rocks from the cliffs.
+Our advice, as ever, is to stay away from the cliffs at all times and to be vigilant, particularly for mud flows that may extend across the beaches and falling rocks from the cliffs.

 Out on the coast path it is just possible to encounter a new, unreported landslide.
 Under such circumstances, we would advice you to turn around rather than attempt to cross broken and disturbed ground.